gershnik/intrusive_shared_ptr/README.md

 ### Copying to your sources

-You can also simply download the headers of this repository from [Releases](https://github.com/gershnik/intrusive_shared_ptr/releases) page
+You can also simply download this repository from [Releases](https://github.com/gershnik/intrusive_shared_ptr/releases) page (named `intrusive_shared_ptr-X.Y.tar.gz`) and unpack it somewhere in your source tree.

-(named `intrusive_shared_ptr-X.Y.tar.gz`), unpack it somewhere in your source tree and add it to your include path.
+To use header files add the `inc` sub-directory to your include path.
+To use the module add `modules/isptr.cppm` to your build.
+To have the module expose Python smart pointers make sure you `-DISPTR_ENABLE_PYTHON=1` for **module file compilation**.

 ## Usage